Accessing Abortion in NC

 A.

 North Carolina has 14 abortion providers in 9 counties.
 You can find the closest one to you using AbortionFinder.org.
-It will ask you to input the date of your last period to determine which clinics offer abortion at your gestational age.
+It will ask you to input the date of your last period to determine which clinics offer abortion at your stage of pregnancy.

 A.Know the different kinds of abortion services